Private REIT Investing: The Solid Alternative Investment Option You Need to Know About

 Another qualm many investors have with private REITs is the risk of illiquidity.
 It’s true that short-term, quick-turn investors should probably not consider private REIT investing, as private REIT units cannot be sold as quickly as those on the public markets.
 However, this fact falls in line with the private REIT philosophy that real estate is meant to be a long-term investment: just as it is not meant to be on the public market and vulnerable to the volatility of the stock market, it should also be treated as a means to earn long-term cash flow.
 In other words, those who wish to sell in a matter of days need not apply.
 With private REITs, there is no secondary market on which to buy and sell units, so careful research should be done to understand where the REIT’s liquidity comes from, and if it currently has any liquidity issues.
 A properly-managed REIT will budget for redemptions as part of its regular course of business, and your funds should be returned to you at full market value.

 REIT investing allows individual retail investors a distinct opportunity to access large, institutional assets that they otherwise may not have been able to acquire on their own.
-For sophisticated and educated investors who are interested in long-term cash flow and the stability that real estate investing provides—without the correlation to the volatile stock market—private REITs are a stable and viable investment option.
+For sophisticated and educated investors who are interested in long-term cash flow and the stability that real estate investing provides, private REITs may be a stable and viable investment option.